“Never do anything to attract enemy fire – It annoys those around you.”

 The RG-58C/U coax stub exits the rain cap and extends away from the antenna.
 Some quick work with an antenna analyzer made easy work of cutting the stub to the correct length.
 I reinstalled the antenna; the stub completely eliminated the problem caused by that overload condition.
 Presto, Theory becomes practice.
 The squirrels still like eating the PVC rain cap.

 I have found that 26 gauge gray teflon wire works very well for low-contrast dipoles when the backdrop is the sky.
 If the background is primarily trees, I have found that brown is better than green insulation.
 Teflon is shiny and will catch the sun, highlighting an otherwise stealthy antenna.
 Rubbing the wire between 2 sheets of 400 grit sandpaper before launching roughs up the teflon surface, stopping sun glint.

 Remote campsite antennas: Here is an 18 AWG 80 meter dipole rigged at a forest camp.
 Painted coax, thin, non reflective wire, strung close to the trees.
 Basic stuff..

 Keeping bush antennas concealed avoids questions.
 A good (and laid-back) friend of mine was confronted by an irate Park Ranger for putting up a Field Day wire antenna in “his” trees at a State Park.
-Threatened with a citation, he was ejected from the park.
+Threatened with a citation, he was ejected from the park and forfeiting his $30 camping fee.
 Beware.
 “Hi – I’m just here camping….Nothing to see here, move along.”

 Below is one end of an 80 meter “residential” dipole held up by a tree.
-I usually don’t use end insulators – 20 pound test monofilament nylon fish line is a better insulator, rides well in the wind and is practically invisible.
+I usually don’t use end insulators but I did here.
+20 pound test monofilament nylon fish line is a better insulator, rides well in the wind and is practically invisible.